martintilma/ansible-playbook/README.md

 # Ansible from a docker image

-`docker build -t ansible-playbook .`

 The default working directory in the image is set to `/playbook`

 To run a playbook:

-`docker run -it -v "$PWD":/playbook/ ansible-playbook site.yml`
+`docker run -it -v "$PWD":/playbook/ martintilma/ansible-playbook site.yml`